The Shepherd's Discovery

 4:22—It captured the reaction of those who heard Jesus read the prophet Isaiah in the synagogue, and then tell his listeners this Scripture was fulfilled in their hearing.

-Here in this passage, Mary was not amazed like those who heard the shepherd’s report.
-Rather, she meditated on what she heard and saw, and she tried to understand (2:19).
-The shepherds then returned praising God, because of all the things they had seen and heard.
+On the other hand, Mary was not amazed, like those who heard the shepherd's report.
+Because of her unique role as the mother of Jesus, instead, she meditated on what she heard and saw, contemplated them, and tried to understand them (see also 2:51).
+The shepherds then returned, praising God because of what they had seen and heard.

 4. Relate to life: